fossasia/pslab-android/README.md

 1. Download the _pslab-android_ project source.
 You can do this either by forking and cloning the repository (recommended if you plan on pushing changes) or by downloading it as a ZIP file and extracting it.

 2. Open Android Studio, you will see a **Welcome to Android** window.
-Under Quick Start, select _Import Project (Eclipse ADT, Gradle, etc.)_
+Under Quick Start, select _Import Project (Eclipse ADT, Gradle, etc.)To debug over Wi-Fi follow the steps given in this [Blog](http://blog.fossasia.org/android-app-debugging-over-wifi-fo)

-@@ -159,6 +161,40 @@ To debug over Wi-Fi: http://blog.fossasia.org/android-app-debugging-over-wifi-fo
-Note :
+* **Note :**
-1. If you built your own hardware, change VendorID and/or ProductID in [CommunicationHandler.java](https://github.com/fossasia/pslab-android/blob/master/app/src/main/java/io/pslab/communication/CommunicationHandler.java)
+If you built your own hardware, change VendorID and/or ProductID in [CommunicationHandler.java](https://github.com/fossasia/pslab-android/blob/master/app/src/main/java/io/pslab/communication/CommunicationHandler.java)

 ### By direct cloning